DigSwine/SOFT252---Coursework/README.md

 # SOFT252---Coursework
+This document was edited with WordPad.

 SOFT252 - Coursework, Due 9th Jan 2020.
 Saved on Github - DigSwine
 HTML = https://github.com/DigSwine/SOFT252---Coursework

+This project was made using: Apache NetBeans  - use of NetBeans IDE will prevent the debugger from working.

+If there is NO Data.txt file present, then run the system and check again - The system will create the text file and add defult values.

 Usernames 		Passwords		UserType